cloudnative-pg/cloudnative-pg.github.io/content/blog/holes-and-memory-usage/index.md

 # Closing words

-These are really useful tools but only useful to show you what's going on inside your code you will have to do the work by hand, honest work as my friend Philippe says.
+`Pyroscope` and `pahole` are really useful tools but only useful to show you what's going on inside your code.
+The difficult part you will have to do by hand, honest work as my friend Philippe says.

-When we talk about performance and memory usage nowadays is something known as black magic, but in the next part I'll explain that this is not like that and that you may be saving a lot of memory.
+When we talk about performance and memory usage nowadays it is sometimes seen as arcane, but in the next part I'll explain that this is very relevant and that you may be saving a lot of memory.

 I will not cover the CPU usage, but probably that could be a part III if people like these.